 You’ll love this Irish Cream Cold Brew, a homemade version of Starbucks’ seasonal favorite.
-An iced cold brew coffee flavored with a dash of Irish cream simple syrup, and topped with a cold vanilla sweet whipped cream and a sprinkle of cocoa powder this sweet treat is the perfect rich and creamy caffeine pick-me-up!
+An ice-cold brew coffee flavored with a dash of Irish cream syrup and topped with vanilla whipped cream and a sprinkle of cocoa powder, this sweet treat is the perfect rich and creamy caffeine pick-me-up!

 If you get as excited as I do when Starbucks announces its holiday menu each year, you are going to LOVE this Starbucks cold brew recipe for the seasonal Irish Cream Cold Brew fan favorite.

 While I do enjoy doing the occasional Starbucks run, I enjoy remaking classic coffee drinks, like the Pumpkin Cream Cold Brew, at home even more.
-And my take on this creamy holiday cold brew is as delicious as you would get in the store, all without needing to leave the house!
+And my take on this creamy holiday cold brew is as delicious as you would get in the store, all without having to leave the house!

 Why You’ll Love This Recipe //